ComCatLab/welcome-guide/docs/sources/dev_guide/testing.md

         assert (nickel_unit_cell.cell[0] @ nickel_unit_cell.cell[0])**(1/2) > 0
     ```

-    Both test functions request the `nickel_unit_cell` fixture and performs
-    separate checks on the returned `Atoms` object.
+    Now, it is more clear what each individual test is testing, and scaling
+    the test suite to include more test cases doesn't require repeating the
+    same "boilerplate" code.

 ### Skipping Tests

-Tests can be skipped conditionally using [`pytest.mark.skipif`]
+Tests can be skipped conditionally using [`pytest.mark.skipif`][skip-if].

 ```python
 import sys